• Translate Site

 Havilah wine bar is a place to stop for a glass of Tamar Valley vino and piece of cheese or settle in for an evening of tailored drops and dishes.

-If you enjoy Asian fusion, try the big, hugely satisfying flavours of Monsoon or Buddhai Thai - both offer takeaway, too.
+If you enjoy Asian fusion, try the big, hugely satisfying flavours of Monsoon or Buddha Thai - both offer takeaway, too.

 Over the road from these restaurants is Prince's Square, a locally-loved green space featuring a fountain with a most fortuitous story and beds of colour.